shombo/cyberstakes-writeps-2018/bite_sized_cbc/README.md

 Why do it backwards?

 Well, we know what the result of a given round is... its whatever the byte at the position is.
 We also know what it was XORed with -- it was whatever the preceding byte is.
-If we XOR those two things together, we should the third piece of the equation remainging -- the plaintext.We only don't know what the very first byte was XORed with, but we also don't care since we're 98% sure it was an `A`.
+If we XOR those two things together, we should have the third piece of the equation remainging -- the plaintext.
+We only don't know what the very first byte was XORed with, but we also don't care since we're 98% sure it was an `A`.

 Let's put this theory to the test.